BeauCranston/polybar-buds/README.md

 ## Controls

-Left-Click: will toggle from playback mode to mic mode
+Left-Click: will toggle between playback mode to mic mode

 Right-Click: will disconnect or connect your bluetooth headset